christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ![Fig.1.26](/images/Kanites.jpg){:width="400px"}

 Fig. 1.26.
 Coin depicting Kanites, King of Scythia.
-The root comes from "Khan" = supreme steppe ruler. "-it": A Sarmatian suffix denoting "belonging to" or "descendant of".
+The root comes from "Khan" = supreme steppe ruler plus "-it", a Sarmatian suffix denoting "belonging to" or "descendant of".
 "Khanites" = "He who is of the Khan/The Khan's Scion".

 ![Fig.1.27](/images/ObodasII.jpg){:width="400px"}